Gary Tillery

 Gary Tillery is an American writer and artist known for his biographies focusing on the spiritual lives of famous figures, and for his public sculptures.
-His 2009 book, The Cynical Idealist, was named the official book of the 2010 John Lennon Tribute in New York City, and he created the centerpiece sculpture of the Chicago Vietnam Veterans Memorial, dedicated in 2005.
+His 2009 book, The Cynical Idealist, was named the official book of the 2010 Theatre Within John Lennon Tribute in New York City, and he created the centerpiece sculpture of the Chicago Vietnam Veterans Memorial, dedicated in 2005.

 Early life

 Gary Glenn Tillery was born in Phoenix, Arizona on August 6, 1947, the son of a farmer who had brought the family west from Oklahoma after they survived a tornado.

 The intensifying Vietnam War interrupted his higher education.
 He joined the United States Air Force and was deployed to Tan Son Nhut Air Base, near Saigon.
 His arrival happened to coincide with the "Mini-Tet" Offensive of May 1968, the month that proved to be the deadliest of the entire war for U.S. forces.
 During his first few weeks, the base came under repeated attack by 122mm rockets and mortar fire.
 His experiences in the war would serve as background for his book Darkling Plain, an experimental novel constructed of interlinked short stories.

 After his military service, Tillery returned to Phoenix and attended Arizona State University.
 He received a bachelor's degree in Latin American Studies in 1972, and went on to Thunderbird School of Global Management, where in 1973 he earned a master's degree in International Management.

 After moving to the Chicago area, he co-founded The Townsend Agency, Ltd. in 1979, and worked as an advertising executive for 17 years.

 Throughout his time in the business world he felt drawn to create literature and art.
 One of his short stories, "Dragon with a Broken Wing," was selected by Ray Bradbury to receive first prize in a contest honoring the famous native of Waukegan, Illinois.
 In 1996, Tillery resigned his position as chairman of The Townsend Agency to pursue his twin interests of writing and sculpture.